cableguy99/docs/docs/general/faq.md

 #### What is the difference between TAO and Tao?
 TAO is the native currency of the Tao blockchain platform.

-#### How do you solve 'security problems' when using Tao?
+#### How is Tao addressing security?
-In terms of security of consensus protocol, Tao proposes Random Generals and Randomization to protect the system.
-The details of these techniques can be referred in our [Technical paper](https://tao.network/docs/technical-whitepaper--1.0.pdf).
+n terms of the security of the consensus protocol, Tao proposes Random Generals and Randomization to additionally protect the system.
+The details of these techniques can be referenced in our [Technical paper](https://taoblockchain.github.io/docs/wp-and-research/technical-whitepaper/).

-Tao solves some consensus-related security aspects:
+How Tao solves some consensus related security isues:

 1. Nothing-at-stake problem: This problem is commonly discussed in PoS-based blockchain consensus and just like 51% attacks in PoW.
 Tao solves it by using Random Generals and Randomization.
 	The details are shown in our technical paper.
 2. Long-range attacks: Attackers can try to recreate all blocks from a very far position to the current block.
-	Attackers can do that because PoS-based consensus does not require extra-ordinary hashing power to re-write the whole blockchain.
+	Attackers can do that because PoS-based consensus does not require extraordinary hashing power to rewrite the whole blockchain.
-	Tao addresses by providing finality.
+	Tao solves this  by providing finality.
-	Once a block is signed by at least 3/4 masternodes, it is consider irreversible, meaning that any attempt to re-write the blockchain history will be rejected.
+	Once a block is signed by at least 3/4 of masternodes, it is consider irreversible, meaning that any attempt to re-write the blockchain history will be rejected.
 3. Censorship-resistance: Please [refer to this medium article](https://medium.com/taoblockchain/taoblockchain-vs-eos-io-the-battle-of-posv-vs-dpos-or-just-some-coincidence-of-design-philosophy-b5f606a1e5df) for more detailed analysis
 4. DDoS and spamming attacks: Tao's transaction fee is not zero (even it is very low), attackers still require a significant amount of TAO in order to flood the network for only a short time.

 #### How does Tao defend against spamming attacks?
-Tao has different measures to defend against spamming attacks.
+Tao has incorporated several measures to defend against spamming attacks.

-For instance, increasing transaction fees for smart contract creation is one of them.
-The min is 10 TAO.
-Otherwise an error of smart contract creation cost is under allowance may show up.
+For instance, increasing the transaction fees for smart contract creation.
+The minimum is 10 TAO and any amount under that will result in an error that the  smart contract creation cost is too low.

 ### Company